1 Star2 Stars3 Stars4 Stars5 Stars (218 votes, average: 4.00 out of 5)

 Select backup type:

-full vs lates changes
+full vs latest changes

 Yes No No